Janet Andrewartha

-Janet Andrewartha (born 16 September 1951) is an Australian television and theatre actress.
-Andrewartha began her career as a music teacher before attending drama school.
-She graduated in 1979and began securing television and theatre roles.
+Janet Andrewartha (16 September 1951 – 26 July 2024) was an Australian television and theatre actress and director and singer.
+Andrewartha began her career as a high school music teacher before attending drama school.
+She graduated in 1979 and began securing television and theatre roles.

-Andrewartha's most significant roles have been in Australian television series, most prominently Reb Kean in Prisoner and Lyn Scully in the soap opera Neighbours.
+Andrewartha's most significant roles were in Australian television series, most prominently Rebecca "Reb" Kean in Prisoner and Lyn Scully in the soap opera Neighbours.